ExamProCo/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Got the app running and created a profile on the app](assets/apprunning.png)

 ### • I was able to follow through the video for creating the notifications for backend and frontend.

+### • I watched all videos and completed both quizzes

+### • However, I did not have time to go over the DynamoDB, Postgres vs Docker.
+I will have to do my best to do that ASAP.